What is ECOA

 The Entegra Coach Owners Association (ECOA) is a chapter of the Family Motor Coach Association (FMCA).
 The ECOA chapter exists to promote social, recreational, and informational exchange activities that provide for the enjoyment and pleasurable use of family member coaches.

-You can be a part of this if you own either an Entegra Coach or a Travel Supreme motorhome and belong to the Family Motor Coach Association.
+You can be a part of this if you own either an Entegra Coach Diesel Pusher or a Travel Supreme Motorhome and belong to the Family Motor Coach Association.
 You’ll be able to join us rallying around the North American continent.
 If you know of a place you think we should all visit, you can even take a turn at hosting a local ECOA Rally.
 It’s also nice to attend the FMCA Rallies around the country with a group of people you know and whose company you enjoy.

 What is the "Entegra Family" & What does it mean to you?

 When we started the Entegra Coach Owners Association, Medarda & I frankly expected to get maybe 40-50 coaches to sign up.
 Little did we know!